Suikoden: The 27 True Runes

-The 108 Stars of Destiny
+Rune of the Beginning Rune of Punishment True Elemental Runes (Fire, Water, Earth, Wind, and Lightning) Sun Rune Sovereign Rune Hachifusa (Eight-Fold) Rune Circle Rune Rune of Change Moon Rune Night Rune Beast Rune Dragon Rune The 108 Stars of Destiny

 A concept borrowed from the Chinese novel Shui Hu Zhuan, each Suikoden game has featured 108 characters who band together to ward off a threat.
 In each main Suikoden game (excluding the Suikogaiden games and Suikoden Tactics), there are 108 notable characters, all of which are recruitable except for in Suikoden III, where several of the stars of destiny were the antagonist characters.
 While recruiting all of the Stars of Destiny is not a requirement to finishing the game, recruiting all of them gives certain bonuses that affect the story of the game.